gafar8281/Microservices-Python-Project/Readme.md

 code contain authenticate, build, tag image and push.

 > Code build - same as github action for CI. created a buildspec.yml to manage commands same as github actions.
+Execute start build